gh123man/Surface-Touch-Fixer/README.md

 ###Why DevManView?
 - Becuase its license permits it to be packaged with or within another app.

+#Start with windows
+ While starting with Windows is not supported in the app, you can add it to startup folder as a shortcut.

+Thanks to Reddit user /u/itsallg
+> - Create a shortcut of the program (right click, create a shortcut)
+> - Press (window) + R
+> - Type "shell:startup" without quotations.
+> - In the Start-up folder that appears, paste the shortcut there.
+And now it should run at startup

 ##TODO
 - Start with windows setting